Make the switch from email to Slack

 Everyone knows the feeling of missing a critical update because you weren’t cc’d on the chain.
 Most people purposely overdo this to be safe, adding an entire team of people to any email that mentions one aspect of their work.

-But when messages are shared inside a Slack channel, every member of the channel gets the same visibility.
+But when messages are shared inside a Slack channel, every member of the channel gets that same visibility.

 How it works in Slack